 - The example from The Blind Side up in the Movie section really happened; Michael Oher is a real person, and one of the top offensive lineman in the NFL.

-- Ghenghis Khan was raised by a single mother as he was orphaned when his father was murdered, his family was outcast and left to die alone in the empty Steeps and at this low point during which was about 13 years old, somehow managed to end up conquering China and having all its riches.
+- Ghenghis Khan was raised by a single mother (his father was murdered), his family was outcast and left to die in the steppes.
+He ended up conquering China and having all its riches.